marderlab/STG-database-project/README.md

 there is a maximum filesize (100 MB by default), a maximum number of files per experiment (15 by default), and a set of allowed file extensions.
 These parameters can be changed by editing the config.json file.

+When uploading files you are shown a read_me file that can be edited either before uploading your file, or later following a link from the experiment page.
+Please add information about your uploaded files (such as what conditions they apply to, and what nerves or neurons are on what channels, etc.) to the read me file by using these forms.
+This file is included in the zipped version of the experiment's files when downloaded.

 Editing and deleting conditions